theberzer/app-cookie-consent/README.md

 with four text fields:

 - **Design** - Choose the theme of the cookie line - or implement your own
+- **Button order** - Choose what order you want the buttons to appear.
 - **Title** - An optional title for your cookie line.
 - **Introduction** - A text saying that you're using cookies.
 - **Accept button text** - The text on the "okay I got it" button